 - You share walls with your neighbors (which can get noisy).

-- Backyard and garage space can sometimes be limited (because a lot of the time these properties are structured more like apartments than houses).
+- Backyard and garage space can sometimes be limited (because these properties are usually structured more like apartments than houses).

-There is a reason why house hacking with small apartments is the most commonly known method.
+There is a reason house hacking with small apartments is the most commonly known method.

 My House Hacking Plan

 So, after all this research, what did I decide to do?